abh1nav/abh1nav.github.io/source/_posts/2014-04-19-tracing-akka-projects-with-atmos.markdown

 [{% img /images/2014-04-19-Atmos-ActorSystems.png 1077 502 %}](/images/2014-04-19-Atmos-ActorSystems.png)

-And, best of all, it shows you Actor-level stats like message throughput, mailbox size over time as well as mean time spent in mailboxwhich are extremely helpful when tracing bottlenecks.
+And, best of all, it shows you Actor-level stats like message throughput, mailbox size over time as well as mean time spent in mailbox- which are extremely helpful when tracing bottlenecks.

 [{% img /images/2014-04-19-Atmos-Actor.png 1437 439 %}](/images/2014-04-19-Atmos-Actor.png)